hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/partitioning.md

 When a new resource is **created**, an [interceptor hook](#partition-interceptors) is invoked to request the partition ID and date to be assigned to the resource.

-At the time that a resource is being **updated**, the partition ID and date from the previous version will be used.
+When a resource is **updated**, the partition ID and date from the previous version will be used.

 When a **read operation** is being performed (e.g. a read, search, history, etc.), a separate [interceptor hook](#partition-interceptors) is invoked in order to determine whether the operation should target a specific partition.
 The outcome of this hook determines how the partitioning manifests itself to the end user: